 SPLM-N El Hilu returns to Sudan peace talks in Juba

-The chairman of the South Sudanese mediation committee at the Sudanese peace talks, Tut Galwak, announced the return of the Sudan People’s Liberation Movement-North led by Abdelaziz El Hilu (SPLM-N El Hilu) to the negotiating table.
+The chairman of the South Sudanese mediation committee at the Sudanese peace talks, Tut Galuak, announced the return of the Sudan People’s Liberation Movement-North led by Abdelaziz El Hilu (SPLM-N El Hilu) to the negotiating table.
 The peace talks between the Sudanese government and the Sudan Revolutionary Front have been suspended for two to four weeks.

-At a press conference in Juba on Thursday evening, Galwak said direct negotiations between the government delegation and the delegation of the armed movement have been re-scheduled to start at 9 am Friday morning.
+At a press conference in Juba on Thursday evening, Galuak said direct negotiations between the government delegation and the delegation of the armed movement have been re-scheduled to start at 9 am Friday morning.

 The differences that emerged recently have been contained, and positive steps are being taken towards achieving comprehensive peace in Sudan, he added.